 Key indicators of stress can include:

-Thankfully there are countless ways to boost your mood in January and solutions for managing stress long-term.
+Thankfully there are countless ways to boost your mood and solutions for managing stress long-term.

 Take time to think about the good things in your life.
 Each day, consider what went well and try to list a few things that you are grateful for.